alien78draw/aliens/README.md

 # Alien Draw

-Welcome to Alien Draw iOS App!
+Welcome to the Alien Draw iOS app!

 ![Alt text](alien2.png)

 ## General

-This is a support page for Alien Draw iOS app
+This is the support page for the Alien Draw iOS app

 ## Guide